durandaltheta/hermesconcurrencyengine/README.md

     /**
      @brief import a shared library as an hce module and start it

-     The shared library will be opened, the module's environment pointers to services (threadpool, blocking, timing, etc) updated, a module constructed and and its `start()` implementation called and the resulting coroutine scheduled.
+     The shared library will be opened, a module constructed and and its `start()` implementation called and the resulting coroutine scheduled.
 The module will be destroyed and the library closed before the awaitable completes.

-     In addition to the `start()` API, module code must provide the following extern "C" functions:
+     In addition to the `start()` API, module code must provide the following
+     functions:
      ```
      // Return a pointer to the hce::module implementation.
 IE, the returned
      // void* will be cast to an hce::module* and module->start() called.